energysistem/manuals/44373-Party 6/en/09-memorias_externas.md

    ![Esquema](http://static.energysistem.com/images/manuals/42260/5492cea8f11f3.jpg)

-2) **ONE:** The song you are listening to will be repeated over and over again.
+2) **ONE:** the song you are listening to will be repeated over and over again.

-2) **FOLDER:** The folder with the songs you are listening to will be repeated over and over again.
+2) **FOLDER:** the folder with the songs you are listening to will be repeated over and over again.

-4) **RANDOM:** Random playback of all the contents of your removable storage unit.
+4) **RANDOM:** random playback of all the contents of your removable storage unit.

-5) **OFF:** Playback of all contents of the storage unit in the same order as in ALL mode but without repeating tracks.
+5) **OFF:** playback of all contents of the storage unit in the same order as in ALL mode but without repeating tracks.